knight-dev/GenEpiLAC2025/course_modules_2025/Mapping_and_Phylogenetics/Mapping+Phylo.md

 <br>

-What do you notice about the number of variable sites identified with the different  assemblies?
+What do you notice about the number of variable sites (reported at the end of the snippy run) identified with the different assemblies?

 <br>